crashinvaders/gdx-basis-universal/README.md

 ## Development notes
-1. `basisu-gdx-gwt` module is broken seems to be broken if compiled with JDK 9+.
+1. `basisu-gdx-gwt` module seems to be broken if compiled with JDK 9+.
    It's recommended to build the entire project with JDK 8.
    There are number of _"cannot find symbol"_ errors pointing to GWT emulated classes like `HasArrayBufferView`, `DirectReadWriteByteBuffer` and even locally emulated `BasisuGwtBufferUtil`.